clingen-data-model/interpretation_json/README.md

 At this point, we have a fully specified interpretation.
 We have the root node (the VariantInterpretation), which is now stating that a given allele is pathogenic for a given disease.
 Further, we know who made that determination and when.
 However, we do not yet know the reasoning or data that led the Agent to this interpretation.
 This extra information can be provided in assessments.

 In the AMCG Guidelines for the interpretation of potentially pathogenic variants, interpretations are based on a series of criteria, which are individually evaluated using various types of data.
-These criteria, which are designated by codes such as "PVS1" or "PP3" can be "met" indicating that the avalable data meets the criteria, providing evidence about the pathogenicity of the variant.
+These criteria, which are designated by codes such as "PVS1" or "PP3" can be "met" indicating that the available data meets the criteria, providing evidence about the pathogenicity of the variant.
 In a real interpretation, many of these criteria may be assessed and attached to the interpretation, but in this case, we will show only a single example.

 An assessment has a user-managed ID.
-Preferably, this would be an IRI that would dereference to a representation of the asssessment, though this is not required.
+Preferably, this would be an IRI that would dereference to a representation of the assessment, though this is not required.
 The assessment also contains the criteria that was assessed, and the outcome of the assessment, as well as other information, such as the allele being assessed, and a text description of the assessment.

 The list of ACMG criteria is available using the ```get_criteria()``` method, which returns a dictionary mapping from the criteria code to the particular criteria structure.
 Outcomes are codings, and so can be specified just by their code or display value.
 In the example below we encode an assessment of the given variant for PM2 and found that it is met, providing evidence for calling the variant pathogenic.